OpenZeppelin/cairo-contracts/docs/Utilities.md

 ## Interface ids

-The [constants library](../openzeppelin/utils/constants.cairo) lists all of the interface ids used by our libaries as constant variables.
-This helps increase code legibility, as `IERC165`, for example, is much easier to read than `0x01ffc9a7`.
+The [constants library](../openzeppelin/utils/constants.cairo) lists all of the interface ids used by our libaries as constant variables to increase code legibility.
+For example, `IERC165_ID` is much easier to read than `0x01ffc9a7`.
 For more information on how interface ids are calculated, see the [ERC165 documentation](../docs/ERC721.md#erc165).

 ## Strings